onecommons/vesper/doc/source/spec.rst

 jsonQL Reference
 ~~~~~~~~~~~~~~~~

-jsonQL is languages for querying data that can represented in JSON.
-A jsonQL implementation provides a mapping from objects in a backend datastore to a collection of JSON objects with properties (for example, each object might correspond to a row in table, with a property for each column).
+jsonQL is a language for querying data that can be represented in JSON.
+Abstractly, a jsonQL query operates on collection of JSON objects that conform to :doc:`pjson` semantics.
+More concretely, jsonQL works with a Vesper datastore, which provides a logical mapping between objects in a backend datastore to a collection of JSON objects (for example, each object might correspond to a row in table, with a property for each column).
 A jsonQL query operates on that mapping in a manner similar to a SQL query except that instead of returning rows it returns JSON data structures based on the pattern specified in the query.

-The examples here are based on the following example.
-You can cut an paste or you can run the admin tool on the sample store.
+Unless otherwise specified, the example queries here are based on the example datastore found in the :doc:`tutorial`.
+You can cut and paste or you can run the admin tool on the sample store.